- Last updated:

 The current phase of the mass transit business case process is the Options Analysis.
-Council will be consulting on the draft Options Analysis from 28 April 2021 to 22 June 2021.
-Previous planning has show that the highest priority for providing mass transit is in the coastal corridor from Maroochydore City Centre to Sunshine Coast University Hospital.
+Previous planning has shown that the highest priority for providing mass transit is in the coastal corridor from Maroochydore City Centre to Sunshine Coast University Hospital.
 This precinct experiences significant traffic congestion and has the greatest concentration of activities that would benefit from public transport.
 However, the options for staging will be reconsidered in the Options Analysis consultation phase.

 There are several options under consideration in the Options Analysis to meet the transport needs of the coastal corridor.
 They include:

 - road network upgrades – road upgrades in the coastal corridor which would benefit all users including buses

 - region-wide bus service enhancements – new and existing routes with improved frequency, more direct routes and better connections

 - region-wide bus network upgrades supported by key bus infrastructure such as improved shelters, sections of bus priority lanes and park ‘n’ ride facilities

 - Bus Rapid Transit – 25 metre-long battery-powered, rubber tyred vehicles running at high frequency in a dedicated busway corridor mostly in the centre of the road with high-quality stations, pre-paid boarding and priority signalling